Xilinx/GO-PYNQ/README.md

 2. Consolation cash prize for every shortlisted idea which is then showed to be working on hardware too.

-3. *Icing on the cake is that the shortlisted teams get to keep the PYNQ-Z2 board!*
+3. *Icing on the cake is that the institutes of shortlisted teams get to keep the PYNQ-Z2 board!*

 ## Guidelines